Pepper & Carrot AI-powered flipbook · Part 12 — Building a Knowledge Graph with an LLM: Entity Extraction and a Spoiler-Safe API

 data/world-graph/image_manifest.jsonwith the scraped ref’s sha, the timestamp, and the lists of character/creature slugs.

-The manifest is the seam between the scraper and the skill — the scraper doesn’t know what entities the skill will author, and the skill doesn’t know what filenames the scraper found.
+The manifest is the seam between the scraper and the skill.
+The scraper doesn’t know what entities the skill will author, and the skill doesn’t know what filenames the scraper found.
 They meet at the manifest:

 1